basho/basho_docs/source/languages/en/riakcs/references/appendices/comparisons/Riak-Compared-to-Swift.md

     <tr>
         <td>Governance</td>

-		<td>Riak CS is proprietary (though its heart is the Apache-licensed [[Riak database|http://docs.basho.com/riak/latest/]]) and is managed by Basho.
-This means that from outside of Basho you cannot get official changes made to Riak CS, but on the other hand Basho can unilaterally commit to improvements to the product without any other parties’ approval being required.
+		<td>Riak CS is open source and is managed by Basho.
+It is available under the Apache 2 License.

         <td>Swift is entirely open source and is managed by the OpenStack Foundation.
 No license is required in any way and no single company can either block or cause any changes to it on their own.
 	</td>